Miserlou/Zappa/README.md

 ## Hacks

 Zappa goes quite far beyond what Lambda and API Gateway were ever intended to handle.
 As a result, there are quite a few hacks in here that allow it to work.
-Some of those include, but aren"t limited to..
+Some of those include, but aren't limited to..

 * Using VTL to map body, headers, method, params and query strings into JSON, and then turning that into valid WSGI.
 * Attaching response codes to response bodies, Base64 encoding the whole thing, using that as a regex to route the response code, decoding the body in VTL, and mapping the response body to that.